NA7KR/QSL/README.md

 # QRZ Data Fetcher

-This project is a Python-based tool to fetch and update callsign data from QRZ.com and store it in a database.
-The script provides various functionalities such as fetching specific callsigns, processing multiple callsigns from a file, and refreshing the entire database.
+This project is a Python-based tool that fetches and updates callsign data from QRZ.com and stores it in a database.
+The script provides various functionalities, such as fetching specific callsigns, processing multiple callsigns from a file, and refreshing the entire database.

 ## Prerequisites